So you thought your new diploma meant that you knew it all. Think again.

 10. YOUR DESIGN INSTRUCTOR MIGHT HAVE BEEN WRONG.
 What?
 No way, you say.
 He knew everything and was a design genius, right?
 Maybe and maybe not.
 Think about it for a minute.
 Was your instructor a working design professional or a professional teacher who taught design?
 Did your instructor spend more time wrestling with university politics or dealing with actual clients in the business world?
 I'm not saying to forget what you learned in design school — I'm just saying the business world operates under different rules than academia.

 You made it this far, so here's a bonus.
 It warrants more than a single paragraph, but for now…

 11. THE REASON BEHIND THE CURTAIN.
 Clients (and employers) usually come to us with specific requests.
 "I need a logo."
 "We need a brochure."
 "Our website is outdated.
 We need a new one."
-It's up to you to ask questions about why they need what they've asked for.
+It's up to you to ask why they need what they've asked you to design.
 It's up to you to uncover those hidden objectives because your clients just might be better served by a different approach they hadn't considered.
-Remember, you're more than a rented pair of hands — as a designer, you're an expert at uncovering what's really needed then figuring out how to deliver it.
+Remember, you're more than a rented pair of hands — as a designer, you're an expert at uncovering what's needed, then figuring out how to deliver it.